Included Software | Autodesk Product Design and Manufacturing Collection

 The price of an annual Product Design & Manufacturing Collection subscription is

 Use the products you need and will get the most value from.
-If you use just two or three of the products in the collection, the subscription cost is likely to be lower than subscribing to products individually.
-You’ll increase the capabilities of your business, simplify software administration and reduce the time spent from project start to completion.
+If you use just 2 or 3 of the products in the collection, the subscription cost is likely to be lower than subscribing to products individually.
+You’ll increase the capabilities of your business, simplify software administration, and reduce the time spent from project start to completion.

 Most desktop products in the Product Design & Manufacturing Collection run on Microsoft® Windows®.
 See Product Design & Manufacturing Collection system requirements (US Site) for specific product details.

-See Autodesk industry collection licencing behavior (US Site) for full details on computer access for single-user and multi-user licences.
+See Autodesk industry collection licensing behavior (US Site) for full details on computer access for single-user and multi-user licenses.

-Download a free trial of any software – you can try multiple products simultaneously – included in the Product Design & Manufacturing Collection.
+Download a free trial of any software—you can try multiple products simultaneously—included in the Product Design & Manufacturing Collection.
 Use at least a 10 Mbps Internet connection and make sure you have enough space on your hard drive as trials are typically large file sizes.
-Download trials one at a time, and then restart your computer to get started.
-For help with trialling products in the collection, follow our step-by-step download and install instructions.
+Download trials one at a time, then restart your computer to get started.
+For help with trialing products in the collection, follow our step-by-step download and install instructions.